So a little while back, the last of our little class of SaaS 2.0 apps of 2006 got to $100,000,000 in ARR:

 But let’s put the details aside.
 The interesting part is that (x) every member of the Class of 2006 in SaaS that (y) got to $10m ARR or so with happy customers … (z) got there.
 To $100m in ARR.
 At least, every single one I was close to and knew.

 Adobe Sign / EchoSign made it a while back.
 Box blew past it quickly.
-Apptus had some big drama but got there.
+Freshbooks eventually got there.
+Apptus had some big drama but got there, and the became part of Conga.
 All of them.

 And Conga had a very interesting story.
 It was originally 2 great, bootstrapped founders who took the company with just a small handful of employees to about $15m in ARR themselves, with no investors, and sold the company to PE/VC.
 At the time, they actually weren’t growing that quickly — maybe 40% at best at $12m-$15m in ARR.
 But now, at $100m ARR, 7 years later … they are growing faster than at $15m ARR.